Assessing Your Exposure To The SolarWinds SUNBURST Cyberattack

 We will scan your public-facing network for the existence of SolarWinds Orion instances as well as instances of, or connections to, other SolarWinds products and services.

-Based on a limited discovery of the requestor’s ecosystem, it will assess the risk due to connections to third-party vendors that are exposed to the SolarWinds attack.
+Based on a limited discovery of the requestor’s attack surface, it will assess the risk due to connections to third-party vendors that are exposed to the SolarWinds attack.

 Results, and scan report are delivered within 3 days